oscarpedrero/BloodyBoss/README.md

 <details>
 <summary>Changelog</summary>

+`1.0.8`
+- Added protection against being able to include a drive other than VBlood.
+- Added command to reload the vblood database in case the json is changed by hand.
+- Added option in the BloodyBoss.cfg configuration file a section to prevent the boss from doing its original drop

 `1.0.7`
 - Fixed bug that caused the BloodyBoss reward system and death message to also affect the game's default Vblood if the VBlood Prefab was set to BloodyBoss and BloodyBoss was active at that time.